Copy Style Guide

 dollars – Do not include .00 as you would when the dollar amount includes cents, i.e., Tickets cost $50; not Tickets cost $50.00.
 For amounts less than $1, use the word cents, i.e., Raffle tickets cost 50 cents each, not $.50.
 For amounts of $1 up to $999,999.99, use the dollar sign.
 For amounts of $1 million or more, omit zeroes and spell out the word.

-ellipses – no spaces between ellipses (dots), but a space before and after: The … dog.
+ellipses – no spaces between ellipses (dots), but a space after: The… dog.

 emeritus, emerita – Indicates that an individual has retired but retains his or her rank or title.
 Follows the title, e.g., professor emeritus, not emeritus professor.
 Use emeritus for a man, emerita for a woman.